jrwrigh/jameswright.xyz_source/content/post/interpolation-theory-101/index.md

 For example, we could choose the Fourier series (so $g(x) = c_0 + \sum_{n=1}^N c_n \cos(nx) + s_n \sin(nx)$).
 This is [discussed in more detail below](#appendix-a-further-thoughts-on-non-polynomial-functions).

-Regardless of the choice of you basis functions, there's one primary question:
+Regardless of the choice of your basis functions, there's one primary question:
 **How do we go about finding the interpolating function using other bases?**

 Answer: We create a different matrix to solve with.